 What not to do when accepting a teaching salary in Thailand

 The moral of the story here is easy.
 Don’t take a teaching job in Thailand for a 25,000 baht salary.
-You’ll regret it at the end of your first month when you realize everyone else you meet is making more, and you don’t have enough money to have much fun.
+You will regret it at the end of your first month when you realize everyone else you meet is making more, and you don’t have enough money to have much fun.

-Also, do not pay any Thai teaching agency a fee for a job, even if they tell you it is for placement fees, visas, work permits etc. No legitimate teaching agency in Thailand charges any kind of fee and, if they do, run a mile.
+Also, do not pay a Thai teaching agency a fee for a job, even if they tell you it is for placement fees, visas, work permits etc. No legitimate teaching agency in Thailand charges any kind of fee and, if they do, run a mile.